nimbleape/interview-task-selfie/README.md

 - **Using Canvas API:** The Canvas API is utilized to manipulate images, applying the mirror effect to captured selfies.
 [Discover Canvas](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API)

-- **Using the Permissions API:** The newer Permissions API is employed to request camera access, enhancing user privacy and security.
+- **Using the Permissions API:** The newer Permissions API is employed to check if permission has been given to access the camera, enhancing user privacy and security.
 [Permissions API](https://developer.mozilla.org/en-US/docs/Web/API/Permissions_API)

 ## Greetings and Introduction 👋

 Greetings, future explorer of the React Selfie App!
-I'm Amir, a passionate software developer, and I'm thrilled to guide you through this captivating endeavor.
 Prepare to embark on a journey where selfies spring to life, all thanks to the enchanting power of React.

 ## Getting Started 🌟